 value after method call: 10

-In the above example, we created a method increment with an int data type parameter number.
-In this method, we increment the value of the variable number by 1.
-In the main method, we created a variable number with an int data type and assign a value 10 to the variable.
-Now we called method increment and passed the variable number to the method.
-We print the value of the number before calling the method, in the method increment, and after the method call is over.
-In the output, we can see that the value of the variable only changed (value = 11) in the method increment before the method call and after the method call value is the same (value = 10).
-This is how call by value works in java.
+We created a method increment with an int data type parameter number in the preceding example.
+In this method, we increase the variable number’s value by one.
+We created a variable number with an int data type and assigned it the value 10 in the main method.
+Now we called method increment and passed the variable number to it.
+We print the value of the number before calling the method, during the method increment, and after the method call is completed.
+The value of the variable only changed (value = 11) in the method increment before the method call, and the value after the method call is the same (value = 10).
+This is how call by value works in Java.

 class Prepbytes{ int number=10; // pass object as parameter public static void increment(Prepbytes pb){ pb.number = pb.number+1; // increment variable by 1 System.out.println("value in method: "+pb.number); } public static void main(String[] args) { Prepbytes pb=new Prepbytes(); // pb is an object of class Prepbytes System.out.println("value before method call: "+pb.number); increment(pb); // pass object of the class prepbytes System.out.println("value after method call: "+pb.number); } }